30+ Tips for Effective Team Building

 #26 Encourage the use of technology

-Teams should take advantage of technology for team building and collaboration.
+Teams should take advantage of technology for virtual team building and collaboration.
 Social media, for instance, is fantastic for bringing the team together and ensuring there’s a personal connection between the members outside of work.